artie-shevchenko/intoperf-api-docs/intoperf-api.appspot.com/Guides/Getting Started.md

 * Don't use HTTP, use HTTPS instead.
 * Each request to IntoPerf API should have a ```key``` **query parameter**.
 For example: ```https://api.intoperf.com/v1/players?key=YOUR_API_KEY```

 The example below is a good introduction to IntoPerf API.
 To find more examples of what you can do with this API and how to use it, visit the reference section of this site.
-You can use the **Try this API** tool on the right side of every API reference page to generate a sample request.

-**Note:**  IntoPerf Data Navigator and Reports will do player's performance assessment only if there are at least 3 matches imported for that player.
-Otherwise, that player will not even be listed in the Unit select box.
+**Note:**  IntoPerf Data Navigator and Reports will do player/team's performance assessment only if there are at least 3 matches imported for that player/team.
+Otherwise, it will not even appear in the lists.

 ## Example

 Let’s import a match between CSKA Moscow and FK Krasnodar (2013/06/23) with ```Submaximal speed portion``` data for FK Krasnodar (see [GET /v1/teams](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/teams/get) response to find the correct team IDs).

-**Note:** to see pushed data at [https://apidemo.intoperf.com](https://apidemo.intoperf.com) **don't** use **Try this API** tool.
-Instead use curl, wget, [Postman](https://www.getpostman.com/apps) or any similar tool with your unique **IntoPerf API key**.
+**Note:** to see pushed data at [https://apidemo.intoperf.com](https://apidemo.intoperf.com) use curl, wget, [Postman](https://www.getpostman.com/apps) or any similar tool to send HTTP requests with your unique **IntoPerf API key**.

 **[Prework]** Create a mapping between your IDs and IntoPerf IDs.
 Either reuse existing:
 * [GET /v1/teams?key=YOUR_API_KEY](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/teams/get)
 * [GET /v1/players?key=YOUR_API_KEY](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/players/get)
 * [GET /v1/eventtypes?key=YOUR_API_KEY](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/eventtypes/get).

 Or create new:
 * [POST /v1/teams?key=YOUR_API_KEY](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/teams/post).
 * [POST /v1/players?key=YOUR_API_KEY](https://apidoc.intoperf.com/docs/intoperf-api.appspot.com/1/routes/v1/players/post).